Creamed Cucumber Salad

 Creamed Cucumber Salad in bowl.

-For your convenience, I’ve provided a detailed ingredients list and instructions in the printable recipe card below.
+I’l walk you through the steps for making this Creamed Cucumber Salad below.
+For your convenience, I’ve also provided a detailed ingredients list and instructions in the printable recipe card below.

 1. In a large bowl add the sliced cucumbers and sprinkle with salt.
 Stir gently.